ghostkcleung/tft_framework/md/PointUsage.md

 # Usage of Point

 Point is a simple X, Y coordinate concept.
 (0, 0) is the first point of top left side of a screen.
+It is not a drawable object.
+You should use the [Dot](DotUsage.md) if you want to draw a pixel with color to a screen.

 The Point class have 2 private properties: x, y (int16_t)